Skip to content

 Stob an Eas — common questions

-Stob an Eas is rated 3/5 (moderately challenging) on the OutdoorSCOT scale.
-The standard route covers about 14km with 600m of ascent and takes most walkers 4-6 hours.
-Terrain: Tarmac and forest tracks for the first kilometre, then a clear stalkers' path.
+Stob an Eas carries a 3/5 (moderately challenging) grade on the OutdoorSCOT scale.
+Count on about 14km, 600m of ascent and a 4-6 hour day on the standard route.
+Ground conditions: Tarmac and forest tracks for the first kilometre, then a clear stalkers' path.

-When is the best time to climb Stob an Eas?
+What's the best month to climb Stob an Eas?

 Reception at Lochgoilhead; gone above the treeline